SUPlabs/Keytalk/README.md

 ```

 # 2. Add the .rccd file to project
-Add your kt_xxx.rccd file to the recources folder
+Add your kt_xxx.rccd file to the recources folder.

 Make sure you add the file to your xCode project and activate the copy checkbox.